wanderine/BROCCOLI/README.md

 This software is based on the following publications

-Eklund, A., Andersson, M., Knutsson, H., fMRI Analysis on the GPU - Possibilities and Challenges, Computer Methods and Programs in Biomedicine, 105, 145-161, 2012
+Eklund, A., Andersson, M., Knutsson, H., fMRI Analysis on the GPU - Possibilities and Challenges, Computer Methods and Programs in Biomedicine, 105, 145-161, 2012, http://dx.doi.org/10.1016/j.cmpb.2011.07.007

-Eklund, A., Andersson, M., Knutsson, H, Fast Random Permutation Tests Enable Objective Evaluation of Methods for Single Subject fMRI Analysis, International Journal of Biomedical Imaging, Article ID 627947, 2011
+Eklund, A., Andersson, M., Knutsson, H, Fast Random Permutation Tests Enable Objective Evaluation of Methods for Single Subject fMRI Analysis, International Journal of Biomedical Imaging, Article ID 627947, 2011, http://dx.doi.org/10.1155/2011/627947

 Eklund, A., Andersson, M., Knutsson, H., Phase Based Volume Registration Using CUDA, International Conference on Acoustics, Speech & Signal Processing (ICASSP), p.
-658-661, 2010
+658-661, 2010, http://dx.doi.org/10.1109/ICASSP.2010.5495134

 The code has previously been used in this publication

-Eklund, A., Andersson, M., Josephson, C., Johannesson, M., Knutsson, H., Does Parametric fMRI Analysis with SPM Yield Valid Results? - An Empirical Study of 1484 Rest Datasets, NeuroImage, 61, 565-578, 2012
+Eklund, A., Andersson, M., Josephson, C., Johannesson, M., Knutsson, H., Does Parametric fMRI Analysis with SPM Yield Valid Results? - An Empirical Study of 1484 Rest Datasets, NeuroImage, 61, 565-578, 2012, http://dx.doi.org/10.1016/j.neuroimage.2012.03.093

 This paper presents an overview of GPUs in Medical Imaging

-Eklund, A., Dufort, P., Forsberg, D., and LaConte, S. (2013a), Medical image processing on the GPU - Past, present and future, Medical Image Analysis, 17, 1073–1094, 2013
+Eklund, A., Dufort, P., Forsberg, D., and LaConte, S., Medical image processing on the GPU - Past, present and future, Medical Image Analysis, 17, 1073–1094, 2013, http://dx.doi.org/10.1016/j.media.2013.05.008

 --------------------------------------------------------------------